 What if you had a magic compass for your business, something that would help you quickly decide if a course of action is right for you?
-If you have a clear and well-written mission statement, then you do have that magic compass!
+If you have a clear and well-written mission, vision, and value statement, then you do have that magic compass!
 If you don’t have one, let’s get busy crafting one just for you.

 First, what is a mission statement?
-How does is it different from a vision statement or a set of core values?
-It turns out those three – values, vision, and mission – are connected like the links in a chain.
+How does is it different from a vision or a set of core values?
+It turns out those three – mission, vision, and value statement – are connected like the links in a chain.

 Values are those abstract principles that are fundamental to what a person or group does and why they do it.
-When the French use the phrase “liberty, equality, fraternity,” they are expressing three bedrock values of their culture.
-When people in the U.S. sing their national anthem, they are expressing their common values of freedom, bravery and courage, and endurance in the face of hardship.
+When the French use the phrase “liberty, equality, fraternity,” they express three bedrock values of their culture.
+When people in the U.S. sing their national anthem, they express their common values of freedom, bravery and courage, and endurance in the face of hardship.
 Stop and consider what values you uphold in your business.
 Choose just one.
 Then add another.
 Then add one more.
 Now you have your business’ three bedrock values.
-(If you’re unsure, consult the list at the end of this post to see if it sparks more clarity about what is essential to your business.
-Think about the values you would never want to live without.)
+If you’re unsure, consult the list of values at the end of this post.
+It might spark more clarity about what is essential to your business.
+Think about the values you would never want to live without.

 - The American Red Cross, through its strong network of volunteers, donors and partners, is always there in times of need.
 We aspire to turn compassion into action… (The American Red Cross)